 The other and more affordable option from Heathrow is to catch the Elizabeth Line.
 Currently, the Elizabeth Line’s fare from Heathrow to London Paddington is £12.80.
 You can pay using contactless.

 The cheapest way to travel from Heathrow to Central London is via the Piccadilly Line.
-It takes around 55 minutes, and the fare is £5.50 if you use contactless.
+The journey takes around 55 minutes, and the fare is £5.50 if you use contactless payment.

-To be honest, Mark and I never use the Piccadilly Line anymore.
-The Elizabeth Line is quicker and much more spacious and comfortable.
+To be honest, we never use the Piccadilly Line from Heathrow anymore.
+The Elizabeth Line is quicker, much more spacious, and comfortable.
 It’s well worth the extra £7.

 FROM GATWICK

-The best way to get to London from Gatwick is on the Gatwick Express, which takes 30 minutes to reach London Victoria.
+The most convenient way to travel from Gatwick to London is by taking the Gatwick Express, which takes approximately 30 minutes to reach London Victoria.

 MORE GUIDES TO PLAN YOUR LONDON TRIP